 2. States delay the bar exam to the fall.

-As mentioned above, New York has already announced a postponement.
+As mentioned above, New York, Connecticut, Hawaii, and Massachusetts have already announced a postponement.

 The NCBE is already planning ahead for other jurisdictions to follow.
 If the number of new coronavirus cases is declining and public health officials believe it would be safer to administer the exam at a later date (e.g. August or September), it would seem logical that the bar exam would be postponed and subject to later cancellation if the conditions unexpectedly worsen.